-“I usually start off by making a quick plan to sort out things according to the available time and resources.
-I would break down the tasks into small deliverables and prioritize them as per the requirements.”
+“I usually start by making a quick plan to sort things according to the available time and resources.
+I would break down the tasks into small deliverables and prioritize them per the requirements.”

-15. What Tools and Equipment Have You Previously Used as a Finance Manager?
+15. What Tools and Equipment Have You Used as a Finance Manager?

 By what you answer, the interviewer wants to know if you have a good know-how of financial management tools and software.